 The men were in a staggered line behind me.
-I turned to see white sun hats weaving in and out of the scrub.
-Everyone but Amy was making good time, since it was a town day.
+I saw white sun hats weaving in and out of the scrub.
+Everyone but Amy was making good time since it was a town day.
 Amy appeared to have disappeared into the desert.

-I could feel sweat soaked bandages slipping around on my raw feet, and had settled amongst some scrub to dry out my socks, and apply fresh dressings.
-Each rock and bush, within reach, and in the sun, had a sock or shoe laid out on it, as I attempted to keep them up out of the dirt while they dried.
+I could feel sweat-soaked bandages slipping around on my raw feet and had settled amongst some scrub to dry out my socks and apply fresh dressings.
+Each rock and bush, within reach and in the sun, had a sock or shoe laid out as I attempted to keep them out of the dirt while they dried.

-“I'm sure it was the vultures circling.”
-I said, glancing up at him with a quick smile.
+“I’m sure it was the vultures circling,” I said, glancing at him with a quick smile.

-“I don't know how you walk on those things.” he said with a grimace.
+“I don’t know how you walk on those things,” he said grimly.

 “They get numb after a few minutes.
 That’s why I keep moving and don’t stop walking.
 Stopping and starting is brutal.”

-Mr. K just shook his head and raised his hand to cover his eyes, as he peered through the hot haze behind him.
+Mr. K shook his head and raised his hand to cover his eyes as he peered through the hot haze behind him.

-“I see Robbie thrashing his way in our direction.” said Mr. K with a chuckle.
+“I see Robbie thrashing his way in our direction,” said Mr. K with a chuckle.
 Robbie always hiked on the edge of desperation.
 Desperate for water.
 Desperate to get out of the sun.
-Desperate just to stop.
+Desperate to stop.
 He usually seemed to be in the final frantic throws of some desperate hiking plight.
-Once settled, rested and “saved” though, he was quite jolly, with his wide grin and shiny bald head.
+Once settled, rested, and “saved,” though, he was quite jolly with his wide grin and shiny bald head.
 Robbie was about to get his “trail name.”
 We had started calling him “Mood Ring.”
 His head color indicated his state of being.
 The more desperate he became, the redder his head glowed.
-Granted, some of this could probably be attributed to the sun, but most of it was blood pressure.
+Granted, some of this could be attributed to the sun, but most of it was blood pressure.

 “Holy crap!
 I hope we are stopping!”
 Robbie gasped out as he slowed to a stop.
-He glanced at me sitting in the bushes, and promptly dropped his pack and collapsed on it.
-Mr. K was still trying to clear out a level, rock free spot to settle.
-We were all several days in to the hike – dry, scorched and filthy, and Mr. K still appeared neat and dapper.
-He was cool like that, with his tan cargo pants, muted yellow button up shirt, and still white sun hat.
+He glanced at me sitting in the bushes, promptly dropped his pack, and collapsed on it.
+Mr. K was still trying to clear a level, rock-free spot to settle.
+Several days into the hike, we were dry, scorched, and filthy, and Mr. K still appeared neat and dapper.
+He was cool with his tan cargo pants, muted yellow button-up shirt, and still-white sun hat.

 “I see movement.”
 Mr. K said as he paused, peering out from under his hand again.